Monday, November 18, 2024

 CNN just called North Carolina for Trump and his Electoral Vote lead is 227-153 and they just showed a jubilant crowd at the Trump Headquarters.
 It is very likely Trump will win both the popular vote and Electoral College votes.
 It also appears the Republicans will take control of the Senate.

 I am certain that Trump will win this election.
 In the last twelve years, we have had Obama, Trump, Biden, and Trump again in the Oval Office.
 I have not enjoyed the polar swings in policy with each of these elections.
 I can see Ukraine being cut loose and Russia having its way there.
 I can see us dropping out of the Paris Accords regarding Global Warming again.
-I can see massive changes in immigration policy.
-I can see more restrictions
+I can see massive changes in immigration policy

 Trump now has 230 Electoral Votes to Harris’s 182.